Ready to take flight?

 Of course, right away, we’re prompted to look for double meanings in the song, especially since the remainder of the song seems to point to the idea that the narrator doesn’t have anyone or anywhere keeping her where she is.

 Let’s just say aviation, in this case, probably isn’t about flying.
 The narrator is thinking about escaping where she is, so it could be any number of things.
+But I'd still class it as an aviation song.

 “Take Me To The Pilot” by Elton John